geotools/geotools/docs/user/library/opengis/filter.rst

 Identifer
 ^^^^^^^^^

-The other interesting way to use a filter to more as a "selection" in the GIS sence.
+The other interesting way to use a filter to more as a "selection" in the GIS sense.
 In this case rather than evaluating the attributes we will directly match the FeatureId.

 .. image:: /images/filter_id.PNG

-The most common test is simply against FeatureId; the other Identifiers are used when woring with versioned information or working with different data types such as records
+The most common test is simply against FeatureId:

   .. literalinclude:: /../src/main/java/org/geotools/opengis/FilterExamples.java
     :language: java